 You’re caught up!

 Now you’re caught up with KeePassXC.
 I hope this has been helpful!
 If you have any questions, feel free to reach out here, or on Twitter at @mshelton.
-I’ve also written two separate guides on 1Password and LastPass, for those who are looking for alternatives.
+I’ve also written two separate guides on 1Password and Bitwarden, for those who are looking for alternatives.

 Edit: Changed much of the article to include more well-supported KeePass applications, including KeePassXC, Strongbox, and KeePass2Android.